poseidon-framework/poseidon-framework.github.io/janno_details.md

 }
 ```

 The string `CassidyPNAS2015` is the citation-key of the first entry.
-When creating a new Poseidon package the `LITERATURE.bib` file should be filled together with the `Publication_Status` column.
+When creating a new Poseidon package the `.bib` file should be filled together with the `Publication_Status` column.
 One of the most simple ways to obtain the BibTeX entries may be to request them with the doi from https://doi2bib.org/.
 Some times it may be necessary to adjust the outcome manually, though.
 The citation-key for example has to be replaced by the one used in the `Publication_Status` column.

 The `Note` column is a free form text field that can contain small amounts of additional information that is not yet expressed in a more systematic form in the the other `.janno` file columns.